MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-post-capacities.md

 6. Choose the **Post** action to post the capacities.

 ## To view work center ledger entries
-In the **Work Center Card** and **Machine Center Card** windows, you can view the posted capacities as a result of finished production orders.
+In the **Work Center Card** and **Machine Center Card** pages, you can view the posted capacities as a result of finished production orders.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Work Centers**, and then choose the related link.
 2. Open the relevant **Work Center** card from the list, and then choose the **Capacity Ledger Entries** action.

-The **Capacity Ledger Entries** window displays the posted entries from the work center in the order they were posted.
+The **Capacity Ledger Entries** page displays the posted entries from the work center in the order they were posted.

 ## See Also
 [Manufacturing](production-manage-manufacturing.md)